 Verdict: Divi has a huge collection of different layout options but Elementor has the advantage of third-party integrations to help extend your website.

 If something were to ever go wrong while using these Page Builders, you’d have the help of their customer support services.
 As a result, the quality of support you get is extremely important.
 Let’s see what these two have to offer when it comes to customer support.

 Divi certainly isn’t lacking when it comes to customer support options.
 All of its plans come with a 24-hour dedicated customer support.
 Moreover, the one-time payment plan means that you can buy Divi once and have a lifetime of dedicated support afterward.

 Even aside from the dedicated support, you also have access to a help forum and in-depth documentation where you can search for your queries.
 On top of that, there’s also the blog which has a ton of useful articles of its own.

-Elementor comes a Help Center contains a ton of information on a wide variety of things, from general guides to extremely specific how-tos.
+Elementor comes with a Help Center containing a ton of information on a wide variety of things, from general guides to extremely specific how-tos.
 You can just use the handy search function and see if anything pops up.
 If that wasn’t enough, the FAQ page is a handy guide to get people started on Elementor.

 There are also video tutorials and community forums to consider.
 Not only are there a ton of videos on the website, Elementor’s popularity means that you’ll have an easy time looking up answers to your problems elsewhere.
 If that wasn’t enough, Elementor is Free and Open Source, with over 5 million users, so the community is massive.